50 Fun and Unique Things to Do in Gainesville TODAY

 The park is totally free for anyone to visit, however, there is an entrance fee for the museum.

-Address: 874 SE 4th St., Gainesville, Fl, 32601
+Address: 874 SE 4th St., Gainesville, FL, 32601

 Want DAILY Florida Travel Photos?
 Follow Florida Hipster on Instagram TODAY!